-1.44 You should:
+1.38 You should:

-- Make sure that any tellers working for you follow our tellers do's and don'ts and any guidance issued by the (Acting) Returning Officer. - Make sure your campaigners follow the Code of conduct for campaigners in Great Britain which sets out what is, and is not, considered acceptable behaviour at polling stations and in the community. - Comply with requests by polling station staff or the Returning Officer about campaigning near polling stations.
+- Make sure that any tellers working for you follow our tellers' dos and don'ts and any guidance issued by the Returning Officer. - Make sure your campaigners follow the Code of conduct for campaigners in Great Britain which sets out what is, and is not, considered acceptable behaviour at polling stations and in the community. - Comply with requests by polling station staff or the Returning Officer about campaigning near polling stations.
 You should, however, be allowed to put your message to voters on polling day, including in public spaces outside polling places. - Make sure that any agents who are attending polling stations, postal vote opening sessions or the count understand the rules about the secrecy of the ballot.
-For more information, see our documents setting out the secrecy requirements for the poll, postal voting and the count. - For candidates in Wales, we have also produced the secrecy requirements for postal voting, the poll and the count bi-lingually in English and Welsh.
+For more information, see our documents setting out the secrecy requirements for the poll, postal voting and the count.
+For candidates in Wales, we have also produced the secrecy requirements for postal vote openings, the poll and the count bi-lingually in English and Welsh.

-1.45 You must not:
+1.39 You must not:

-Campaign near polling stations in a way that could be seen by voters as aggressive or intimidating (for example, large groups of supporters carrying banners, Tellers are volunteers for candidates who stand outside polling stations and record the elector numbers of electors who have voted.

-- or vehicles with loudspeakers or heavily branded with campaign material). - Breach the requirements on secrecy of the ballot.
-This is an essential part of any modern democracy and breaches are taken seriously. - In particular, if you (or your agents) are attending postal vote opening sessions, you must not seek to identify and publicise how votes have been marked on individual ballot papers. - Before the close of poll, publish exit polls or any other data based on information given by people about how they voted after they have cast their vote, including a postal vote.
+- Campaign near polling stations in a way that could be seen by voters as aggressive or intimidating (for example, large groups of supporters carrying banners, or vehicles with loudspeakers or heavily branded with campaign material). - Breach the requirements on secrecy of the ballot.
+This is an essential part of any modern democracy and breaches are taken seriously. - In particular, if you (or your agents) are attending postal vote opening sessions, you must not seek to identify and publicise how votes have been marked on individual ballot papers.